-Our very new infant program (September 2020) is based in our large room with a washroom so our infants educators do not have to leave the program.
+Our infant program is based in our large room with a washroom so our infants educators do not have to leave the program.
 The educators have lots of stimulus activities planned with the children throughout their day with us.
 We have a separated nap area with cribs, sleep sacks and a calming sound machine.
 Our educators take the infants for walks or enjoy our new soft surfacing playground made especially for our infant program.
+Our infant program is not catered.
+Infant families are required to pack their own morning snacks, lunch, afternoon snacks, milk or formula to be kept in the classroom fridge daily.